 Jeni’s Splendid Ice Creams at home .
 Although I prefer custard based ice creams, this is a really good book for egg-less recipes.

-And if you are a pastry chef and you want something professional, this is the book to go: Frozen Desserts.
+And if you are a pastry chef and you want a professional book, this is the one to go: Frozen Desserts.